 - To encourage research, development and demonstration of low carbon vehicles in the UK: - 1.
 The DTI's Innovation Platform approach is extended to low carbon vehicles at the earliest stage including a new call for collaborative R&D - 2.
 The Government make representations to the EU to streamline the process of obtaining state aid approval for schemes targeted at environmental improvement. - 3.
 A programme is established to provide grant support for proof of concept and fleet trials of low carbon vehicles undertaken in the UK. - 4.
 Greater use should be made of a Forward Commitment strategy to stimulate both public and private procurement of low carbon vehicles. - 5.
-Funding is provided for the programme of testing, proposed by LowCVP, to examine how light and heavy commercial vehicles can be incorporated into the Strategy.

-• To support the introduction of low carbon buses in the UK:
+Funding is provided for the programme of testing, proposed by LowCVP, to examine how light and heavy commercial vehicles can be incorporated into the Strategy. - To support the introduction of low carbon buses in the UK: - 6.
+By 2009, a national demonstration of 100 low carbon buses is undertaken to prove the reliability and maintainability of these new technologies for a UK audience. - 7.
+A review of low carbon bus demonstrations worldwide is conducted and disseminated to bus market stakeholders.

-- 6. By 2009, a national demonstration of 100 low carbon buses is undertaken to prove the reliability and maintainability of these new technologies for a UK audience. - 7.
-A review of low carbon bus demonstrations worldwide is conducted and disseminated to bus market stakeholders. - 8.
-Either through reform of BSOG, or the provision of capital grant support for low carbon buses, a market is created for these technologies . - 9.
+- 8. Either through reform of BSOG, or the provision of capital grant support for low carbon buses, a market is created for these technologies. - 9.
 Local authorities should be empowered to act on climate change within their transport policy and planning powers

-• To stimulate the market for low carbon vehicles
+To stimulate the market for low carbon vehicles

 - 10. The DfT should finalise and commence its Climate Change Communication Strategy. - 11.
 The Government should encourage the purchase of low carbon vehicles by public bodies. - 12.
-The framework for transport taxation should be amended to provide meaningful incentives for purchasers of low carbon vehicles and fuels. - 13.
-The RTFO is a fundamental policy tool to encourage bio-fuels but the need for additional incentives should be examined, taking account of sustainability issues.
+The framework for transport taxation should be amended to provide meaningful incentives for purchasers of low carbon vehicles and fuels.

-• Targets within the PFV Strategy are modified such that:
+Targets within the PFV Strategy are modified such that:

-- 14. The LowCVP resists the dilution of targets. - 15.
+- 13. The LowCVP resists the dilution of targets. - 14.
 The LowCVP believes that the car and bus target should be redefined to provide benchmarks to measure progress against short, medium and long term aims.
-The specific targets proposed are: - Low Carbon Cars - 20% of all new car sales to be 120 g/km CO2 or less at tailpipe by 2012. - The sales weighted average tailpipe CO2 for new car sales to be XXX g/km by 2012. (to be set inline with the replacement to the voluntary agreement) - XX% of all new car sales to be 100 g/km CO2 or less measured on a source-to-wheel basis 2020 - Low Carbon Buses - 100 or more low carbon buses demonstrated in the UK by 2009. - 600 or more low carbon buses coming into operation per year by 2012. - X% of buses coming into operation per year by 2020 will be ultra low carbon buses. - 16.
-Source-to-wheel calculations should be factored into the overall targets as and when a robust system of carbon certification for the majority of fuels has been established. - 17.
-Targets for the supply chain be developed, ideally based upon an input and an output measure. - 18.
-A definition for low carbon commercial vehicles is developed to be followed by policy objectives and targets. - 19.
-Targets should be expressed on a source-to-wheel basis and based upon greenhouse gases (GHG). - The scope of the PFV Strategy is extended to encompass:
+The specific targets proposed are: - Low Carbon Cars - 20% of all new car sales to be 120 g/km CO2 or less at tailpipe by 2012. - The sales weighted average tailpipe CO2 for new car sales to be XXX g/km by 2012. (to be set inline with the replacement to the voluntary agreement) - XX% of all new car sales to be 100 g/km CO2 or less measured on a source-to-wheel basis 2020 - Low Carbon Buses - 100 or more low carbon buses demonstrated in the UK by 2009. - 600 or more low carbon buses coming into operation per year by 2012. - X% of buses coming into operation per year by 2020 will be ultra low carbon buses. - 15.
+Source-to-wheel calculations should be factored into the overall targets as and when a robust system of carbon certification for the majority of fuels has been established.. - 16.
+Targets for the supply chain be developed, ideally based upon an input and an output measure. - 17.
+A definition for low carbon commercial vehicles is developed to be followed by policy objectives and targets. - 18.
+Targets should be expressed on a source-to-wheel basis and based upon greenhouse gases (GHG).

+• The scope of the PFV Strategy is extended to encompass:

-- 20. The role of fuel in reducing greenhouse gas emissions from road transport. - 21.
+- 19. The role of fuel in reducing greenhouse gas emissions from road transport. - 20.
 Environmentally friendly use of vehicles should also be incorporated.